 The accompanying Combined Financial Statements include the accounts of the Move.com Group.
 All intercompany accounts and transactions are eliminated in combination.
 In order to prepare the separate combined financial statements of the Move.com Group, Cendant has allocated, for financial reporting purposes, certain assets, liabilities, revenue, expenses and cash flows to the Move.com Group.
 Cendant's allocation of assets, liabilities, revenues and expenses will not change the legal title to any assets or responsibility for any liabilities and will not affect the rights of Cendant's creditors.
 The financial position, results of operations and cash flows of the Move.com Group could differ from those that would have resulted had the Move.com Group operated autonomously or as an entity independent of Cendant.
 The Move.com Group's Combined Financial Statements reflect the application of certain cash management and allocation policies adopted by the board of directors of Cendant.
 Management believes that the allocation methods used are reasonable.
-The Combined Financial Statements should be read in conjunction with the consolidated financial statements of Cendant.
+The Combined Financial Statements of Cendant.